tacaswell/tacaswell.github.io/content/intermediate-git.md

 3. discard changes (both local changes and whole commits) (`git reset`, `git checkout`, `git clean`)
 3. change/move commits around the graph (`git rebase`, `git cherry-pick`)
 3. share your code (and history) with your friends (`git push`, `git fetch`, `git remote`, `git merge`)
+1. have more than one commit checked out at a time (`git worktree`)

 ## What does in mean to be distributed (but centralized)?